ballet without barriers

 Ashlea Lantz, Value Inclusion

-Christopher Fears, Iowa Education for Deaf and Blind
+Christopher Fears, Iowa School for the Deaf

 Wendy Ingham, Variety